vanguyen333/fyloWeb/README.md

-This is a simple website focus on Tailwindcss skills where dark and light mode is in practice
+This is a simple website focus on Tailwindcss skills where dark and light mode is in practice with a bit of javascript.

 commands:
 download the project then run the commands: